tobyhodges/building-communities/blogpost-AK.md

 > How can we leverage community to spread better research software development practice?

 And how better to answer it than to get round a table and swap notes on our experiences of community building so far.
-Toby and Malika made arrangements to host us all at EMBL Heidelberg and set the date for 24 Jan 2018.
+Toby and Malvika made arrangements to host us all at EMBL Heidelberg and set the date for 24 Jan 2018.
 Myself and Stephan were also gratefully supported by the SSI and EMBL Bio-IT respectively who covered our costs for the trip.